ibm-cloud-docs/vpc/vsi_is_create_instance_cli.md

 Need more help?
 You can always run `ibmcloud is instance-create --help` to display help for creating an instance.
 {: tip}

-Do you prefer to create an instance using the {{site.data.keyword.cloud_notm}} console?
-For more information, see [Creating virtual server instances using the UI](/docs/vpc?topic=vpc-creating-virtual-servers).
+Do you prefer to create an instance by using the {{site.data.keyword.cloud_notm}} console?
+For more information, see [Creating virtual server instances by using the UI](/docs/vpc?topic=vpc-creating-virtual-servers).
 {: tip}

 ## Next steps
 {: #next-step-after-creating-virtual-servers-cli}
-A series of emails are sent to your administrator: acknowledgment of the virtual server instance order, order approval and processing, and a message stating the instance is created.
+A series of emails is sent to your administrator: Acknowledgment of the virtual server instance order, order approval and processing, and a message that the instance is created.

 After the instance is created, associate a floating IP address to the instance.
-Then you can connect to your instance.
-For more information, see [Connecting to your Linux instance](/docs/vpc?topic=vpc-vsi_is_connecting_linux) or [Connecting to your Windows instance](/docs/vpc?topic=vpc-vsi_is_connecting_windows).
+Then, you can connect to your instance.
+For more information, see [Connecting to your Linux instance](/docs/vpc?topic=vpc-vsi_is_connecting_linux).